-Many of our external third-party service providers (for example our cloud storage provider) are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+Some of our external third-party service providers are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.

 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 - Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
 For further details, see European Commission: Model contracts for the transfer of personal data to third countries.

 - Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between Europe and the US.
 For further details, see European Commission: EU-US Privacy Shield.